How to Get Rid of High Phosphates and Stabilizer in a Pool

 We will take an in-depth look at some advanced swimming pool water chemistry.
 Many people have problems balancing the pool water because they are unaware of the many factors involved in water chemistry.

 Three elements, pH, chlorine, and alkalinity, are each important.
 It can be a struggle to keep them in balance if there are other chemistry issues going on.
 This other chemicals include phosphates and stabilizer.

 First let's explore phosphates, also known as phosphorous.
 Phosphates can enter the pool a few different ways.
-The most common way is when technicians or gardener spray your yard while there is a breeze.
-The phosphates can drift into the pool water.
+The most common cause is leaves and organic debris.
+Another less common way is when lawn technicians or a gardener spray your yard while there is a breeze.
+Some of the chemicals used for fertilizing a lawn or shrubbery can contain a high amount of phosphorous.
 So what does a high phosphate count do to the pool?
 It can create algae problems.
 Algae feed on phosphates and warm water.
 A good balance of just chlorine, pH, and alkalinity are not enough to counter-balance the effects of high phosphates.
 Shocking the pool will temporarily help, but the algae will return.